90degs2infty/cmake-extended-doxygen/README.md

 To include targets (i.e. their sources) in the documentation, use one of the following methods:

 - Set the variable `DOXYGEN_GENERATE_DOXYGEN` to some value evaluating to `TRUE`.
+  Subsequent targets will all get included in the documentation until `DOXYGEN_GENERATE_DOXYGEN` is set to some value evaluating to `FALSE` again.

   ```cmake
   set(DOXYGEN_GENERATE_DOXYGEN ON)